tax saving tips switzerland

 11. Political donations

-Donations to political parties and membership fees can be deducted for both federal and cantonal taxes.
-Which political party you support is irrelevant.
+Donations and membership fees to political parties can be deducted from your taxable income for both federal and cantonal income taxes.
+Which political party you donate to is irrelevant.

 12. Stocks and other securities